cassiomolin/chat-websockets/README.md

 [![MIT Licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/cassiomolin/chat/master/LICENSE.txt)

-Example using:
+Chat example using:

 - **Undertow:** Servlet container
 - **Weld:** CDI reference implementation
 - **Jackson:** JSON parser for Java
 - **WebSockets:** Using the JSR 356 implementation provided by Undertow

-This example demonstrates a simple chat application with WebSockets.
-On server side the WebSockets support is provided by Undertow (that implements the JSR 356) and on client side the WebSockets support is provided by the HTML5 WebSockets API.
+This example demonstrates a simple chat with WebSockets:

+- On server side the WebSockets support is provided by Undertow (that implements the JSR 356).
+- On client side the WebSockets support is provided by the HTML5 WebSockets API.

 ## How to build and run this application?